This Data Privacy Notice is effective as and from 25 May 2018

-The people and organisations that we may share your personal information with may be located in a country that does not have data protection laws which provide the same level of protection as the laws in Ireland.
+The people and organisations that we may share your personal information with may be located in a country that does not have data protection laws that provide the same level of protection as the laws in Ireland.
 Some countries already have adequate protection for personal information under their applicable laws.
-In other countries safeguards will be applied to maintain the same level of protection as the country in which the products and services are supplied.
+In other countries, safeguards will be applied to maintain the same level of protection as the country in which the products and services are supplied.
 These safeguards may be contractual agreements with the overseas recipient or it may require the recipient to subscribe to international data protection frameworks.
 For more information about the European Commission’s decisions on the adequacy of the protection of personal information in countries outside the EEA, please visit: https://ec.europa.eu/info/law/law-topic/data-protection_en

 10. Is providing your personal information obligatory?